 The parties agree that the City has the right to make unilateral management decisions that are outside the scope of bargaining, as defined by state and federal law and Public Employment Relations Board (PERB) decisions.
-Except as expressly abridged or modified herein, The City retains all rights, powers and authority with respect to the management and direction of the performance of City services and the work forces performing such services, provided that nothing herein shall change the City's obligation to meet and confer as to the effects of any such management decision upon wages, hours and terms and conditions of employment or be construed as granting the City the right to make unilateral changes in wages, hours and terms and conditions of employment or be construed as granting the City the right to rights include, but are not limited to, consideration of the merits, necessity, level or organization of City services, including establishing work stations, nature of work to be performed, contracting for any work or operation, reasonable employee performance standards, including reasonable work and safety rules and regulations in order to maintain the efficiency and economy desirable for the performance of City services.
+Except as expressly abridged or modified herein, The City retains all rights, powers and authority with respect to the management and direction of the performance of City services and the work forces performing such services, provided that nothing herein shall change the City's obligation to meet and confer as to the effects of any such management decision upon wages, hours and terms and conditions of employment or be construed as granting the City the right to make unilateral changes in wages, hours and terms and conditions of employment.
+Such rights include, but are not limited to, consideration of the merits, necessity, level or organization of City services, including establishing work stations, nature of work to be performed, contracting for any work or operation, reasonable employee performance standards, including reasonable work and safety rules and regulations in order to maintain the efficiency and economy desirable for the performance of City services.